Otto Adler

-Otto Adler is the president of the Jewish Association of Romania, a Holocaust survivor and a polyglot.
-He can speak fluently in Romanian, Hebrew, English, French, German, Hungarian and Russian.
+Otto Adler (4 May 1929 – 6 May 2014) was a Romanian Holocaust survivor, the president of the Jewish Association of Romania, and a polyglot.
+He spoke fluently in Romanian, Hebrew, English, French, German, Hungarian, and Russian.

 Early life

-He was born in 1929 into a large Jewish family from Cluj.
+Otto Adler was born on 4 May 1929, into a large Jewish family from Cluj.
 In 1953 he graduated at the Mechanical Faculty from the Politehnica University of Bucharest where he taught until 1994.
-During 1961 - 1991 he worked at the Metallurgic Research Institute from Bucharest.
+From 1961 to 1991 he worked at the Metallurgic Research Institute in Bucharest.